Eye Gaze-Informed and Context-Aware Pedestrian Trajectory Prediction in Shared Spaces with Automated Shuttles: A Virtual Reality Study: Implementation details

-We smooth both pedestrian trajectories and speed profiles using a Gaussian filter with $\sigma=4$.
-Sequences in which shuttles moved before pedestrians are treated as false triggers and removed, along with data containing missing eye-tracking or lost VR signals.
+Pedestrian trajectories and speed profiles are smoothed using a Gaussian filter ($\sigma = 4$).
+Trials in which the shuttle moved before the pedestrian (false triggers), or that contain missing eye-tracking or VR tracking signals, are excluded.

-To identify initiation time points, we apply a histogram-based thresholding algorithm to velocity data, following the procedure of \cite{bindschadel_interaction_2021}.
-Since multiple initiation points may occur, we define the transition between pre-crossing and crossing stages using the last initiation point before pedestrians step onto the shuttle paths.
-We conducted the same procedure to determine the backward velocity threshold.
+To segment the pre-crossing and crossing phases, we identify movement initiation points using a histogram-based velocity thresholding method~\cite{bindschadel_interaction_2021}.
+When multiple initiations occur within a trial, we use the last initiation before the pedestrian enters the shuttle's path as the phase boundary.
+The same procedure is applied to determine the backward-step velocity threshold.